padraic/mutagenesis/README.markdown

 After all mutations have been tested, a final report is provided with a small diff description of each escaped mutant.

-It should be noted that, depending on the MutateMe options used, running the test suite (or a subset thereof) for each mutation can be a time consuming process (i.e. the time for one test run multiplied by the number of generated mutants).
+It should be noted that, depending on the Mutagenesis options used, running the test suite (or a subset thereof) for each mutation can be a time consuming process (i.e. the time for one test run multiplied by the number of generated mutants).